Torence7/Junior-IS-Low-Cost-Motion-Capture/README.md

 - In the Update() method, it updates the positions of the line's start and end points to match the positions of the origin and destination transforms, respectively.

+All the C# code is attached to individual objects (spheres and lines) in the Unity environent to enable functionality.
+To enable the application to run, the Unity Environment must be runnign whilst pose estimation is active.
+The data is continously read into the environment to enable the model to replicate movements.

 ### Todo List:
 All the main features for the project have been implemented.
 These are improvements on some of the features.
 - Update LineCode.cs to display differents line widths for the hand models as compared to the body model.